permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

-  apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repos on the remote server checkout    Check out the contents of a remote repository to the local working directory clone       Clone a remote repository to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings help        Help about any command
+  apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repos on the remote server checkout    Check out the contents of a remote repository to the local permguard workspace clone       Clone a remote repository to the local permguard workspace completion  Generate the autocompletion script for the specified shell config      Configure the command line settings help        Help about any command